|

 Alexander Larin, RGAIS Vice-Rector for Academic Policy and Education, called the Eurasian space "receptive and flexible in solving many issues."
 Mahbuba Veliyeva, Vice-President of the Azerbaijan section of the International Academy of Sciences, spoke about the benefits of obtaining a Eurasian patent for inventions demanded in Azerbaijan and abroad.

-Leo Bokeria, President of the A.N.
+User portrait - who applies for patents today Leo Bokeria, President of the A.N.
 Bakulev Scientific Medical Center for Cardiovascular Surgery, cardiac surgeon and owner of more than 150 patents for inventions and utility models, noted the important role of patents in fundraising for research, as well as the significance of patent documents for further development.

 Kristine Ambaryan, Head of the Intellectual Property Office of the Ministry of Economy of the Republic of Armenia, emphasized that the success of the pharmaceutical industry depends on the level of development of legislation and regulatory mechanisms for protecting patents.

+Tatyana Erivantseva, Deputy Director of the Federal Institute of Industrial Property (FIPS), noted that intellectual property is a unique sphere with many tools, you just need to know how to use them.
+“A patent is not a pretty picture, but a commercialization tool,” she stressed.
 Obtaining a patent is a complex process.
 Pavel Volchkov, Acting Deputy Director of the National Medical Research Center for Endocrinology, Director of the National Center for Personalized Medicine of Endocrine Diseases emphasized that the ability to go through all the stages of patenting is also part of the role of a drug developer.
 Vladislav Karkishchenko, Director of the Scientific Center for Biomedical Technologies of the Federal Medical and Biological Agency, Professor, Doctor of Medical Sciences, noted that IP protection and enforcement is important for the successful development of innovations in science and medicine.
 The cycle of creating new technologies, providing legal protection and introducing unique diagnostic methods to the market can exceed more than 10 years.

 Andrey Nikolaev, director of the Center for Development of the Institute of Intellectual Property at ITMO University, expressed the position of the research corporation: the right to an invention should belong to inventors, scientists should interact with business.
 Alexander Larin, Vice-Rector for Academic Policy Education of RSAIP, expressed his approach to the problem: “For me, the beneficiary is not the state, not business, but the patient.
 The efforts of the legal sphere should be focused on him.”